• Skip to primary navigation

 Mt Diablo State Park: Vistas, Hikes & A Rock Forrest

-This beautiful collection of mountains located one hour outside of San Francisco is an expanse of green rolling hills in the spring and yellow in the fall.
+This beautiful state park located 45 minutes outside of San Francisco is an expanse of green rolling hills in the spring and yellow in the fall.
 It provides camping, hiking, and staggering vistas all in its over 19,000 acres of land.
 While I am by no means an expert on the area, here are some of my favorite places to explore.
 The cost to enter this park is $10, and it is well worth it (as of 2016, when I wrote this post).
+Let’s explore some of the best places in Mount Diablo State Park.

 Turtle Rock